Re-establish homeostasis and bring back lightness and balance to your health

 After a very difficult or traumatic birth there can be strain within the membranes of the skull or other parts of the body which the child is not able to resolve themselves.

 This can lead to symptoms such as difficulty feeding, reflux, colic, plagiocephaly, torticollis, congestion and trouble sleeping.
 Osteopathic treatment will help the child to deal with the unresolved strain and remove the stress from their developing system.

-Children are not just ‘little adults,’ they are constantly changing and adapting as they grow and develop.
-Osteopathic treatment can be very helpful for them if they are showing signs of difficulty during these times, are getting increased coughs, colds or infections or after big falls or injuries.
+Children are not just ‘little adults,’ they are constantly changing and adapting as they grow and treatment can be very helpful for them if they are showing signs of difficulty during these times, are getting increased coughs, colds or infections or after a big fall or injury.